Scalingo/link/README.md

 ## Project goals

 1. KISS: our goal is to follow the UNIX philosophy: "Do one thing and do it well".
-This component is only responsible of the IP attribution part, it will not manage load balancing or other higher level stuff.
+This component is only responsible of the IP attribution part.
+It will not manage load balancing or other higher level stuff.
 1. If an IP is registered on the cluster there must always be *at least one* server that binds the IP